NCGRP/vb/README.txt

 where,
-blastdb = path to blast db from the flashed read archive queryseq = path to fasta formatted query sequence fasta = path to fasta file from the flashed read archive
+blastdb = path to blast db from the flashed read archive queryseq = path to fasta formatted query sequence fasta = path to sorted fasta file from the flashed read archive

 Notes: